 The world’s most compelling and significant Rolls-Royce ever built, ‘AX201’ is heading to this year’s Concours of Elegance at Hampton Court Palace…

-Built 114 years ago, the 1907 Rolls-Royce ‘Silver Ghost’, registration AX201 has not been seen in public since 1998 and is recognised by many experts as the very car that gave birth to the now legendary ‘best car in the world‘ moniker, as well as the nickname ‘Silver Ghost’ that was given in hindsight to Rolls-Royce 40/50 models officially.
+Built 114 years ago, the 1907 Rolls-Royce ‘Silver Ghost’, registration AX201 has rarely been seen in public and is recognised by many experts as the very car that gave birth to the now legendary ‘best car in the world‘ moniker, as well as the nickname ‘Silver Ghost’ that was given in hindsight to Rolls-Royce 40/50 models officially.

 A truly remarkable machine dressed in silver with silver-plated fittings and showcased at the 1907 Scottish Reliability Trials, where it achieved overall victory and subsequently covered 14,371 miles without issue under RAC scrutiny, double the contemporary record.
 Following this event, the car was nicknamed ‘The Silver Ghost’ due to its appearance and uncanny silence.
 Subsequently, all 40/50 HP chassis cars adopted the Silver Ghost name.